 Should the future development and demand grow considerably and in an unplanned manner, the Corporation could require additional capital either from the issuance of shares and the sale of debt or equity securities.
+Moreover, in light of the significant restrictions on travel, temporary business closures, operating, supply chain and project development delays and disruptions, quarantines and a general reduction in consumer activity, in response to the COVID-19 pandemic, the Corporation may require additional capital to fund its operations.
 There can be no assurance that the Corporation will be able to raise the required capital to continue growing, developing and marketing its technology.
 Failure by D-BOX to raise additional capital could adversely affect its activities, revenues, financial position and operating results.